pvzzombs/my_vim_files/README.md

 1. Download the zip file or clone this repository
 2. Extract it to your home directory, e.g. `C:\users\user\`
 3. Make sure to restart vim to take effect.
+4. Type `:PluginInstall` to install the required files :-)

 ### Screenshots: